September 21-23 2023

 Cairo American College's Model United Nations club provides an enriching forum for students to discuss the different perspectives on current international issues.
 The club meets to practice debate procedures, resolution writing, and to learn about assigned countries and issues.

-Usually, CAC hosts a conference for three days each October (CACMUN) which features six committees, and a plenary experience: the General Assembly Commissions on Disarmament and International Security (DISC), Human Rights Council (HRC), the Economic and Social Council (ECOSOC), but this year we decided to add 2 new committees; the newly-introduced SPECPOL as well as the Food and Agricultural Organization (FAO), and a double delegation Security Council (SC) and a special 1978 Security Council simulation and an International Court of Justice (ICJ).
+CAC has been known to host a three-day long conference (CACMUN) which features six committees, and a plenary experience: the General Assembly Commissions on Disarmament and International Security (DISC), Human Rights Council (HRC), the Economic and Social Council (ECOSOC).
+However, CACMUN has developed and evolved with every conference we have had, and has seen so much growth over the years.
+At CACMUN 46, the number of committees has doubled, with the addition of the African Union, the League of Nations Security Council, the newly-introduced SPECPOL as well as the Environmental Committee (EVC), and a double delegation Security Council (SC) along with an International Court of Justice (ICJ).

 CACMUN is student-led, as a team of student officers (the Secretariat), as well as committee chairs, are key to organizing the conference.
 CACMUN is affiliated with The Hague International Model United Nations, the largest high school MUN in the world.